Docusign reviews 2026: Features, pricing, pros, and cons

 Docusign offers AI-powered contract management

-Docusign is an Intelligent Agreement Management and eSignature platform that helps analyze agreements with the help of AI, electronically sign documents, and automate contract and eSign workflows.
+Docusign is an Intelligent Agreement Management and eSignature platform that helps teams analyse agreements with AI, sign documents electronically, and automate contract and eSign workflows.

-More than helping you eSign and manage contracts using AI, Docusign helps you drive value from your contracts and save time.
-The platform allows you to make contract data available across departments to power decisions and performance.
+The platform offers plans for individuals, SMBs, and enterprises with varying contract and eSignature needs.
+More than helping you eSign and manage contracts using AI, Docusign lets you extract value from contract data and surface it across departments to power decisions.

-The platform also integrates with a range of platforms and solutions.
-Docusign makes this possible by offering over 1,000 partner integrations and API connectors, such as Salesforce, Monday, Google Workspace, ServiceNow, Workday, and more.
+Docusign also integrates with over 1,000 partner applications and API connectors, including Salesforce, Monday.com, Google Workspace, ServiceNow, and Workday.

 Docusign features: A closer look